yxlin/ppda/README.md

   models and,
   * R functions, which approximates two choice response time cognitive
-  models: Canonical linear ballistic accumulation and piecewise LBA models (Holmes, Trueblood, & Heathcote, 2016).
+  models: Canonical linear ballistic accumulation and piecewise LBA models(Holmes, Trueblood, & Heathcote, 2016).

-PDA calculates likelihood even when their analytic functions are unavailable (Turner & Sederberg, 2012; Holmes, 2015).
+PDA calculates likelihood even when their analytic functions are unavailable.
 It allows researchers to model computationally complex biological processes, which in the past could only be approached by overly simplified models.
 PDA is however computationally demanding.
 It requires a large number of Monte Carlo